 Our tea leaves are mostly harvested in spring and summer depending on which type of Keemun is being produced.
 Tea harvesters typically pluck the buds and two to three tea leaves from the top of the plant, making sure to use the youngest leaves possible.

 After the leaves are plucked, they are sorted and withered on large bamboo mats in direct sunlight.
-Once the leaves are withered, they are rolled into tight balls.
 The process helps to enhance the flavor of the tea leaves while also creating a visually pleasing form.
 The tea leaves then undergo a complete oxidation process, which creates bold flavors and turns the leaves a deep brown or black color.
 Finally, the leaves are fired over open fires or in large woks and then packaged for sale.

 Working in partnership